 Provide amended TGSs, which incorporate changes which have been appraised by the Superintendent on site, or audited, within two working days of the appraisal, or completion of audit, of the change.

 2.7 COMPLIANCE CHECKS OF WORKSITE TRAFFIC MANAGEMENT

-Department Road Projects staff may perform random compliance checks of traffic management at work sites as part of their daily routine duties.
+The Principal may perform random compliance checks of traffic management at work sites as part of their daily routine duties.

 Checks undertaken will include verification of: